gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

     ## [1] 0.0218601
     ```

-5. **Make a decision:**

-    * Reject $H_0$ since the p-value (0.0219) is relatively small (less than 0.05).
-With a p-value
+4. **Conclusion based on p-value:**

-    of 0.0219, there is about a 2.19% chance we would observe interaction like
+    * With a p-value of 0.0219, there is about a 2.19% chance we would observe an interaction like
     we did (or more extreme) if none were truly present.
-This provides strong
+This provides moderate to strong
     evidence against the null hypothesis of no interaction between delivery
     method and dosage on odontoblast growth so we would retain the interaction in the model.

-6. **Write a conclusion:**

-    * Therefore, the effects of dosage level (0.5, 1, or 2 mg/day) on
-    population average tooth odontoblast growth rates of Guinea pigs are changed
-    by the delivery (OJ, Vitamin C) method (and vice versa) and we should keep
-    the interaction in the model.
-With the random assignment of levels but not
-    random selection of subjects here, we could also write this as: Different
-    dosage levels cause different changes in the odontoblast growth based on the
-    delivery method for these guinea pigs.
+5. **Size of differences:**

+    * See discussion below.

+6. **Scope of Inference:**

+    * Based on the random assignment of treatment levels, causal inference is possible but because the guinea pigs were not randomly selected, the inferences only pertain to these guinea pigs.

-In a Two-Way ANOVA, we need to go a little further to get to the final
-interpretations since the models are more complicated.
+In a Two-Way ANOVA, we need to go a little further to get to the final "size" interpretations since the models are more complicated.
 When there is an
-interaction present, we should focus on the interaction plot or term-plot of
+interaction present, we should focus on the term-plot of
 the interaction model for an interpretation of the form and pattern of the
 interaction.
 \index{interaction plot}
 If the interaction were unimportant, then the hypotheses and
 results should focus on the additive model results, especially the estimated
 model coefficients.
-To see why we don't spend much time with the estimated
+To see why we don't usually discuss all the estimated
-model coefficients in an interaction model, the coefficients for this model is
+model coefficients in an interaction model, the six coefficients for this model are
 provided: